TypeScript Type Inference

 document.addEventListener('scroll', function (event) {

-console.log(event.button); // compiler error
+console.log(event.button); // compile error

 });Code language: JavaScript (javascript)